What are the Maine Laws regarding Sick Leave and Protected Leave?

 Maine’s Sick Leave Laws

 Although there is no mandated sick leave, Maine does have a Family Sick Leave Law that oversees sick leave in Maine.
-Further, some Maine Courts have upheld that if an employer promises sick leave, they must provide sick leave to the employee.
+The law makes provisions for employers who choose to offer sick leave to employees.
+As part of that law, some Maine Courts have upheld that if an employer promises sick leave, they must provide sick leave to the employee.
 Additionally, some courts have ruled that policies published in employee handbooks represent an implied contract and must be honored also.

 Additionally, employers who have 25 or more employees and who grant sick leave, vacation time, or paid time off must allow employees to use that time to care for an immediate family member.
 Family members covered include the employee’s spouse, parent or child.
 This rule does not apply to short-term or long-term disability, catastrophic leave, or other similar types of leaves.
 Employers who offer more than 40 hours of paid leave in a year can restrict the leave usage for family members to 40 hours in a 12 month period.